nt-hellofresh/FlexiRoute/README.md

 ## Features

-- **Framework Agnostic**: FlexiRoute allows you to choose the web framework that suits your project's needs (currently only Gin and native http supported).
+- **Framework Agnostic**: FlexiRoute allows you to choose the web framework that suits your project's needs (currently only go-chi and native http supported).

 - **Route Abstraction**: With FlexiRoute, you can define your routes and handlers using a consistent and framework-agnostic approach.